deepflowio/docs/translate/translated/05-features/04-continuous-profiling/02-configuration.md

 - **queue_size**: The internal queue size of the memory profiling component.
   - When configuring this option, refer to the collector performance metrics `deepflow_agent_ebpf_memory_profiler`, specifically the `overwritten` and `pending` metrics.
 Increase this configuration until the former is 0 and the latter does not exceed this configuration value.

+## CUDA/HBM Profiling

+HBM Profiling is independent of the target process's programming language.
+For Python/PyTorch/vLLM, the worker process that actually performs GPU allocations must also match `inputs.proc.process_matcher` and have `ebpf.profile.memory` enabled.
+Matching only the parent process does not collect GPU memory events from its children. `inputs.ebpf.profile.languages.python_disabled` controls Python script stack unwinding only; it does not disable HBM event collection.

+The Agent currently traces calls to `cudaMalloc`, `cudaFree`, `cuMemAlloc_v2`, and `cuMemFree_v2` with uprobes and generates:

+- `hbm-alloc`: GPU memory allocations and call stacks observed after the uprobes are active.
+- `hbm-inuse`: Current GPU memory usage and call stacks calculated from observed allocation addresses and subsequent free events.

+The Agent scans processes approximately every 10 seconds.
+For a newly matched non-Agent process, it currently waits approximately another 120 seconds before resolving loaded CUDA libraries and attaching Memory uprobes.
+GPU allocations made before the uprobes are active are not backfilled and are not included in subsequent `hbm-inuse` data.
+After attachment, new HBM Profiles are generated when the process continues to call the supported CUDA allocation and free APIs listed above.

+Frameworks such as PyTorch and vLLM may reserve large GPU memory blocks through a caching allocator and then allocate and free objects within that pool.
+Pool operations that do not call the CUDA APIs listed above do not generate HBM events.
+Other CUDA allocation APIs, including `cudaMallocAsync`, `cudaFreeAsync`, and `cuMemAllocAsync`, are not currently traced.

 # Java CPU Profiling

 Java CPU Profiling continuously samples JVM method stacks through a Java Agent using AsyncGetCallTrace (AGCT), and resolves Java JIT method symbols.
 This feature is independent of eBPF On-CPU Profiling.
 Both of the following conditions must be met before a target process is profiled: